IT50/book/en/lab/gnu-linux/cryptographic-hash.md

 d4488775d29bdef7993367d541064dbdda50d383f89f0aa13a6ff2e0894ba5ff  shattered-2.pdf
 ```

 That is the proof of a successful SHA-1 collision attack.
-Note that this was not obtained using plain brute force; an intelligent finding in the algorithm produced a method much faster than that, but still not instant.
+Note that this was not obtained using plain brute force; an intelligent finding in the algorithm produced a method 100,000 times faster, according to the original researchers.
+This is why SHA-1 should be obsoleted.